SplunkGlobalDevs/SplunkLogger/README.md

 }
 ```

-In this case above we added a **Splunk** *HEC Raw* logger without any custom formmater as log provider.
+The case above is using a **Splunk** *HEC Raw* logger without any custom formatter as log provider.

-Now in your controller you can log normally, for instance:
+Now, in your controller you can log normally, for instance:

 ```csharp
 [Route("api/[controller]")]